 Screen size is a determining factor when choosing an iPad.
 This is particularly true when there is a certain distance between the instrumentalist and the sheet music.
 Photo: tablets-for-musicians.com

-As an orchestra musician and chamber music player, I use an iPad to read digital sheet music for my daily practice, as well as for rehearsals and concerts.
+As an orchestra and chamber musician, I use an iPad to read digital sheet music for my daily practice, as well as for rehearsals and concerts.

-I’ve tested almost every iPad model and major sheet music app over the past few years, along with accessories like wireless pedals (to turn pages) and iPad stands.
+I’ve tested almost every iPad model and major sheet music app over the past few years, along with accessories like page-turning pedals and iPad stands.
 Here’s what I’ve learned.

 I am registered with the Amazon Associates Program.
 This website contains Amazon affiliate links (marked with a star).
 If you click on one of these links and make a purchase, I may receive a commission from Amazon.